Dedicated to learning better writing through critiquing

 - To provide support and encouragement to each other

-- To get (& keep) members published
+- To get (and keep) members published

 The group doesn’t organize activities or exercises, invite speakers, or promote published members.
 For networking, market news, promotion, etc., members are encouraged to join and participate in national and local writing organizations such as Mystery Writers of America (MWA), Romance Writers of America (RWA), Women’s Fiction Writers Association (WFWA), Science Fiction and Fantasy Writers of America (SFWA), International Thriller Writers (ITW), Horror Writers Association (HWA), Society of Children’s Book Writers and Illustrators (SCBWI), Historical Novel Society (HNS), etc.